richardjalba/mern-ecommerce/README.md

 At this point, the backend and frontend are communicating properly.
 The main issue is that this is on a component-level.

 Now I need to bring in redux so I can bring things like products, users, and orders on a global level.

+Here is the best YouTube video I can find that describes how Redux works: https://www.youtube.com/watch?v=np8A_aW7Pew

+(That video is more for my own reference.)

+**redux** is state manager.

+**react-redux** gets redux to work with react.

+**redux-thunk** lets us make async requests within action creators; middleware.

+**redux-devtools-extension** lets me use the chrometool to observe redux state management.

+I create the store.js file and put each of these packages into use to connect my Reducers and related middleware.